 Counseling Services Staff

-Andrew received his MA in Counseling Psychology from UH Hilo.
-Andrew seeks to create a supportive, culturally sensitive, understanding, sincere and approachable working alliance.
+Andrew Polloi received his M.A. in Counseling Psychology from UH Hilo.
+Andrew seeks to create a supportive, culturally sensitive, understanding, sincere, and approachable working alliance.
 Andrew's approach to counseling is based on cognitive-behavioral theories and humanistic and person-centered theories.
 Andrew invites students to explore their potential and make the most of their personal and academic experiences.
-Andrew also directs the Men of Strength program at UH Hilo.

 "At the core of my counseling practice I am a person centered therapist.
 In that, I believe that the human body and mind is designed to heal itself and if I provide an individual the opportunity they can feel empowered to make the changes they want in their lives.
 Providing empathy, authenticity, and unconditional positive regard are the core of all my interactions whether it be with students seeking counseling, faculty and staff consultations, or in my role as leader for Men of Strength.
 My vision for myself is to be a competent mental health counselor, be a resource and advocate for Pacific Island students and address gender based violence in our communities."